Gen-AI-In-Software-Development/List-Of-Units/Unit15-Designing-REST-APIs (MM)/README.md

 ```
 ### Critique
 While essentially correct, the answer did not mention that REST APIs are textual, providing human readability.
 And if by "request" and "response" it means the request and response messages, there is an error.
-The request and response messages may be more complicated in a REST APIs than in an API where the server tracks application state.
+The request and response messages may be more complicated in a REST API than in an API where the server tracks application state.
 Also, copilot did
 not make clear what the distinction is between "interoperability" and "flexibility".
 Rating: Poor